charleskoffler/clprolf/docs/clprolf_complete_theoretical_def.md

 ### clprolf LANGUAGE AND FRAMEWORK GITHUB REPOSITORY

-A Github repository has been created for clprolf, so I can share it with people, and gather feedback and contributions.
-I'm looking especially, at least, for testers, nothing more.
-And then, interested people could go further by participating in a deeper manner.
-So collaborators would be awesome to test the clprolf language or framework, giving feedback or insights about it, or share discussions with me or others!
-ChatGPT has been my first collaborator, thanks to this fantastic AI-based tool. clprolf is open source, with an M.I.T license.
+A Github repository has been created for clprolf.
+Clprolf is open source, with an M.I.T license.

 ### MAIN GOAL IN clprolf DESIGN: AID TO EASILY AND WITH FUN MAKE POSSIBLE WRITING WHAT WE THINK IMPOSSIBLE OR HARD